bigskysoftware/fixi/README.md

 * [`async` functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)
 * the [`fetch()` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
-* the use of [`MutationObserver`](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) for monitoring when new content is added
 * The [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transition_API) (used by htmx, but the sole mechanism for transitions in fixi)

 A hard constraint on the project is that the _unminified_, _uncompressed_ size must be less than that of